nikooozzz/Fluffer/TermsOfService.md

 9. **Termination of Service**: The creators of the Bot reserve the right to suspend or terminate access to the Bot at any time, for any reason, without liability.

-10. **Governing Law**: These ToS shall be governed by and construed in accordance with the laws of [Jurisdiction], without regard to its conflict of law provisions.
+10. **Governing Law**: These ToS shall be governed by and construed in accordance with the laws of the Swedish state, without regard to its conflict of law provisions.

 By using the Bot, you acknowledge that you have read, understood, and agreed to abide by these Terms of Service.